- Phone number

 Clients I work with

-Adults, Couples, Groups, Older adults, Organisations, Trainee, Young people
+Adults, Couples, Groups, Older adults, Organisations, Trainees, Young people

 How I deliver therapy